-The City of Clayton is pleased to announce that it has been designated with a Rural Zone by the state of Georgia that could help you reduce your business’ state income tax liability if you meet eligibility requirements.
+The City of Clayton is pleased to announce that it has been designated with a Rural Zone by the state of Georgia.
+The Zone could help businesses reduce state income tax liability if eligibility requirements are met.

 The Georgia Department of Community Affairs, or DCA, has awarded downtown Clayton a five-year designation as a Rural Zone, which features a job tax credit, investment credit and rehabilitation credit.

-Participation in the Rural Zone could make you ineligible to participate in some other programs, such as the state historic tax credit program.
+Participation in the Rural Zone can result in a business being ineligible to participate in some other programs, such as the state historic tax credit program.

 Overview of the Tax Credit